Voters seek to have Donald Trump removed from Illinois Primary ballot

 The petitioners say Mr. Trump "engaged in insurrection or rebellion" for his actions during the riots at the U.S. Capitol on Jan.
 6, 2021.

-The petition follows legal decisions in Colorado and Maine disqualifying the former president from their primary ballots.
+The petition follows legal rulings in Colorado and Maine disqualifying the former president from their primary ballots.
 The Trump campaign is appealing those decisions.

 The Illinois petition says the events of Jan.
 6 "were an insurrection or a rebellion under Section 3, a violent, coordinated effort to storm the Capitol to obstruct and prevent the Vice President of the United States and United States Congress [from] certifying President Biden's victory, and to illegally extend then-President Trump's tenure in office."